mdadams/clang_libraries_companion/README.md

 with the following slide deck:

   - Michael D. Adams.
-    Lecture Slides for the Clang Libraries.
+    Lecture Slides for the Clang Libraries [LLVM/Clang 15].
     Edition 0.0,
     Dec.
 2022.